-3. Prospect began its self-assessment process in September 1999.
-Staff attended training sessions run by the Link Group and a nominee conference run by the Training Standards Council (TSC).
+- 3. Prospect began its self-assessment process in September 1999.
+Staff attended training sessions run by the Link Group and a conference run by the Training Standards Council (TSC).
 The final report was produced in December 1999.
-Staff were involved in the meetings and were consulted about the report and its contents.
-No quantitative data were used to inform the judgements in the report.
-The staff had difficulty in critically evaluating the provision they offer.
-Many of the strengths identified were no more than normal practice and others were omitted from the report.
+Staff were consulted about the report and its contents.
+No quantitative data were used to help develop the report.
+The staff had difficulty in evaluating the training.
+Many of the identified strengths were no more than normal practice.
 Inspectors agreed with two of the grades given by Prospect, two were graded higher and one lower.

-4. A team of four inspectors spent a total of 16 days at Prospect in February and March 2000.
+An action plan, developed after the original inspection, was used to consolidate the strengths and deal with the weaknesses identified by self-assessment and inspection.
+A second self-assessment report was produced in April 2001, in preparation for reinspection.
+Staff were involved in the process of evaluating how the weaknesses identified in the original inspection report had been resolved.
+An additional summary report, prepared in February 2001 for the reinspection, outlined the remedial action which had been taken since the original inspection. - 4.
+The original inspection was carried out by a team of four inspectors, who spent a total of 16 days at Prospect in February and March 2000.
 They interviewed 57 trainees and 14 of Prospect's staff.
-They visited two work placements and interviewed relevant staff.
+They visited two work-placement providers and interviewed relevant staff.
 Six subcontracted training providers were visited.
-A wide range of documents was examined and this included 36 trainees' files, eight trainees' database records, policies and procedures, TEC contracts and management files.
+A wide range of paperwork was examined and this included 36 trainees' files, eight trainees' database records, policies and procedures, contracts with the TEC and management files. - 5.
+Reinspection was carried out by a team of two inspectors, who spent a total of eight days at Prospect during April and May 2001.
+They interviewed 11 trainees and 12 staff.
+They visited two employers and three subcontractors.
+One workplace supervisor and two trainees were interviewed by telephone.
+One induction, one training session and three progress reviews were observed.
+The training session was awarded a grade 1.
+Inspectors examined documents including portfolios, trainees' assessment records, trainees' files and quality assurance paperwork.
+The weakness relating to ineffective progress reviews, which was found in trainee support at the original inspection, has been resolved.
+This has been removed from the key weaknesses on the summary page, although it remains in the weaknesses and text for trainee support, which was not within the scope of the reinspection.
+Similarly, the key weakness relating to the lack of structure to key skills development in the occupational area has been rectified.
+It has been removed from the summary page but remains in the weaknesses and text for foundation for work as this was not within the scope of the reinspection.

-Grades awarded to instruction sessions
+Grades awarded to instruction sessions at the original inspection